jamesdonoh/salieri/README.md

 # salieri

-A tiny ES6 server for playing around with and debugging web component envelopes.
+Tiny ES6 server for playing around with and debugging web component envelopes.

 ## Requirements

-- Node.js v5.9 or later
+- Node.js v4.0 or later

 ## Usage